scan-io-git/scan-io/docs/how-to/diff-aware-pr-scanning.md

 > Always pass `merge_base_sha` — not `base_sha` — to `--baseline-commit`.
 When the PR is behind the target branch, `base_sha` is a commit the PR author never touched, which causes semgrep to suppress findings it should report.
 See [Why `merge_base_sha` and `base_sha` differ](../explanations/diff-aware-baseline.md) for the full explanation.

 > [!NOTE]
 > `--fetch-base` is only valid when the URL contains a pull request ID.
-Using it without a PR URL returns an error. `merge_base_sha` requires the `git` binary to be available; if it cannot be determined the field is absent and the fetch still succeeds with `base_sha` only.
+Using it without a PR URL returns an error. `merge_base_sha` is computed by querying the VCS provider API first (Bitbucket `fromHash`, GitHub compare endpoint, GitLab `merge_base` endpoint).
+This works for fork PRs and stale branches on all three providers.
+If the API call fails, a git-based fallback is tried.
+If both fail, the field is absent and the fetch still succeeds with `base_sha` only.

 ## Run the scanner with `--baseline-commit`